Traffic light: Public transport signals in Europe

 The Netherlands uses a distinctive "negenoog" (nine-eyed) design shown on the top row of the diagram.
 Bottom row signals are used in Belgium, Luxembourg, France, and Germany.
 The signals mean (from left to right): "go straight ahead", "go left", "go right", "go in any direction" (like the "green" of a normal traffic light), "stop, unless the emergency brake is needed" (equal to "amber"), and "stop" (equal to "red").

 Public transport signals in the Asia-Pacific region

-In Japan, tram signals are under the regular vehicle signal; however, the colour of the signal intended for trams is orange("yellow").
-The small light at the top tells the driver when the vehicle's transponder signal is received by the traffic light.
+In Japan, tram signals are under the regular vehicle signal; however, the colour of the signal intended for trams is orange ("yellow").
+The small light at the top tells the driver when the traffic light receives the vehicle's transponder signal.
 In Hong Kong, an amber T-signal is used for trams, in place of the green signal.
 At any tramway junction, another set of signals is available to indicate the direction of the tracks.
-In Australia and New Zealand, a white "B" or "T" sometimes replaces the green light indicating that buses or trams (respectively) have right of way.
+In Australia and New Zealand, a white "B" or "T" sometimes replaces the green light, indicating that buses or trams (respectively) have right of way.